zeynephavinkaya/hello-world/README.md

 # Hello World Project
-This is my first reporsitory on GitHub
+This is my first repository on GitHub